 Medical Malpractice: If your DVT claim is based on medical negligence, your claim must be filed within (a) two years of the malpractice incident or (b) two years of discovering your DVT injury.

 You can protect your right to file a lawsuit by contacting an experienced Miami personal injury lawyer after an accident.
-At Lavent Law, our attorneys will fight to protect your rights and get you the money you deserve.
+At Lavent Law, P.A., our attorneys will fight to protect your rights and get you the money you deserve.